willie68/micro-bit_tps/README.md

 | e    |                                          | 14          | 30s          | 14                        | 14        | F=A [MOV]        | A=F [MOV]    | A=A SHR 1 [SHR]       |
 | f    |                                          | 15          | 60s          | 15                        | 15        | Push A [PUSH]    | Pop A [POP]  | A=A SHL 1 [SHL]       |

-new commands for the microbit
+new commands for the micro:bit

 SetPixel: sets a pixel directly with x,y coordinates.
 X=A Y=B